Ham0osh/hamHelper/README.md

 > **noLine: bool** (opt.)
 >     If true removes the spine but keeps the axis ticks, default False.
 > **bottom, left, top, right: bool** (opt.)
->     Enable or dissable the corresponding axes spine, default keeps bottom and left, removes top and right.
+>     Enable or disable the corresponding axes spine, default keeps bottom and left, removes top and right.

 **hamhelper.plotting.errorbands()**